Mary, Viscount of Béarn: Life

-Reign

 In March 1171, the Catalan William of Montcada did homage to Alfonso for Béarn, implicitly as Mary's husband.
 Mary does not thenceforth reappear with the vicecomital title.
 However, the Catalan was not acceptable to the Bearnese nobles, who promptly rebelled against their new liege lord.
 Immediately they elected Theobald of the neighboring County of Bigorre as their viscount, but, as he did not respect the Fors de Bearn, they executed him within the year.
 They then selected a nobleman of the Auvergne, Sentonge, who lasted two years in power before suffering the same sad fate at the hands of the nobles.
 Throughout this whole period, William planned to conquer Béarn, but never got around to actually launching any military expedition.

 In 1173, the year Sentonge was executed, Mary abandoned her husband, taking their young twin sons with her, and entered the monastery of Santa Cruz de Volvestre.
 The Bearnese, having rid themselves of three viscounts in as many years, sent a delegation to the monastery to request one of her sons to succeed to the viscounty.
 Mary consented and sent the elder, Gaston, who became known as Gaston VI of Béarn.
 The younger son, William Raymond, inherited Béarn from his brother many years later.

 The date of Mary's death is unknown, but it probably occurred after 1187.